 In raw foods of both plant and animal origin, L. monocytogenes is and sometimes it can also be found in cooked foods due to post-processing contamination.
-Therefore from foods such as raw and unpasteurized milk, ice cream, cheese, fermented meats raw vegetables, and cooked sausages, raw and raw meats, cooked poultry, smoked seafood, etc. has been isolated.
-In recent years a number of surveys on L. monocytogenes in foods and processing environments within food processing facilities have been performed.
+Therefore from foods such as raw and unpasteurized dairy products, vegetables, fermented meats and etc. has been isolated.